Internal linking in HTML [<a> tag]

 </a> tags is the text that people actually click - known as the anchor text.

-Below are a few anchor link HTML examples:
+Below are a few anchor link (URL anchor) HTML examples:

-The above examples create an anchor link to a different web page.
-However as I mentioned earlier, you can also use anchor links to point to another part of the same page.
+The above examples create an URL anchor to a different web page.
+However as I mentioned earlier, you can also use URL anchors for internal linking in HTML pages.

 To do that, you just add an